yhzion/formValidation/README.md

 |maxlength||Byte length check for UTF-8 characters|
 |data-fn||Execute function after validation error found|

 The **data-label** is essential attribute.
 It may be used in combination with the remaining attributes.
 If verification errors are found, it gives the alert notification, otherwise automatically performs a form submit.
-To prevent form submit automatically, it gives the option like this.
+To prevent form submit automatically, you can gives the option like this.
 ~~~~javascript
 function doSubmit() {